akhilbandhu/Self-Driving-Car-Model/README.md

 Download the dataset(https://drive.google.com/file/d/0B-KJCaaF7elleG1RbzVPZWV4Tlk/view?usp=sharing) and extract into the repository folder Size: 25 minutes = 256030 = 45,000 images ~ 2.3 GB

-Use python train.py to train the model

-Use python run.py to run the model on a live webcam feed
+Use python Visualize_Output.py to run the model on a live webcam feed

-Use python run_dataset.py to run the model on the dataset

-To visualize training using Tensorboard use tensorboard --logdir=./logs, then open http://0.0.0.0:6006/ into your web browser.

 # Project completed as part of CS 4720, Artificial Intelligence at Southern Utah University